fabiofranchino/blog/_posts/2019-04-30-fetch-the-native-method.md

 ## Fetch options

-For exapmple, to perform a POST request with `fetch`, here the way:
+For instance, to perform a POST request with `fetch`, here the way:

 ```javascript
 fetch(`/save`, {